 Luckily, oils can have very different properties.
 There is a perfect oil for every hair type and hair problem out there!

 Fine hair usually gets greasy easily at the scalp.
 As it is so delicate, there can also be problems with split ends and breakage in the lengths.

 So the perfect oil will help with both of these problems!

 What you’re looking for is a light oil that doesn’t weigh down the strands, but still strengthens and moisturizes the tips.

 Some light oils that are perfect for fine hair are

 All of these bring the nurturing effects of a good hair oil, but won’t leave your hair looking oily.

 If jojoba oil still seems too much for your hair, try Camellia seed oil.
-It can be quite expensive.
+I’ll be honest, it can be quite expensive.
 But it’s seriously so light, it almost doesn’t feel like an oil anymore.
-My hair isn’t particularly fine, but when I use Camellia seed oil, it just looks shinier afterward.
-Not oily at all.

 The best oil for dry hair